elinakettunen/MIRA2/data/README.md

 # Data folder hierarchy

-`public/` for files that are intetionally published alongisde the code for peer review
+`public/` for files that are intetionally published alongside the code for peer review
 - manually compiled database of animal origin proportion per food item
 - taxonomy of food recipe codes into classes